Have you submitted your DNA for genealogical analysis?

 Here is the text describing what will take place at this upcoming DNA SIG:

-CAGGNI’s genomic genealogy group continues into its second year.
+CAGGNI’s genomic genealogy group continues into its third year.
 This group focuses on learning the methods for analyzing DNA test results.
-Throughout the year we will study autosomal DNA, mitochondrial DNA, Y-DNA and surname projects, X-DNA and ancestral admixture results.
-We’ll also investigate third party tools for analyzing your raw data and comparing DNA and gedcom data with test kit results from companies besides the one you tested with.
+We study topics such as autosomal DNA, mitochondrial DNA, Y-DNA and surname projects, X-DNA and ancestral admixture results.
+We’ll also investigate third-party tools for analyzing your raw data and comparing DNA and gedcom data with test kit results from companies besides the one you tested with.

 Consider connecting with this special interest group local to our area.
 You spent good money on your DNA kits.
 Why not really learn how to interpret and use your results in a real productive manner.
 I am sure your testing company offers automated ways to interpret results through PowerPoint presentations or YouTube videos or maybe even person to person via customer service.
 Here is your chance to discuss Genealogy DNA among fellow testers.
 Learn about DNA tests that are over and above what you started with and how they can help you even more.